Massachusetts Department of Youth Services

 The Massachusetts Department of Youth Services (DYS) is a state agency of Massachusetts.
-Its Administrative Office is headquartered in 600 Washington Street Boston.
-The agency operates the state's juvenile justice services.
+Its administrative office is headquartered in 600 Washington Street, Boston.
+The agency operates the state's juvenile justice services and facilities for incarcerated children.

 The DYS regions are the Central, Metro, Northeastern, Southeastern, and Western regions.

 History and leadership

-Massachusetts created the nation's first publicly funded juvenile correctional system in 1846 with the opening of the Massachusetts State Reform School for Boys at Westborough, later known as Lyman School for Boys.
+Massachusetts created the nation's first publicly funded correctional system for children in 1846 with the opening of the Massachusetts State Reform School for Boys at Westborough, later known as Lyman School for Boys.
 In 1969 Governor Francis Sargent established the Department of Youth Services as a separate agency under the Executive Office of Health and Human Services.
-Under the leadership of the new department's first commissioner, Jerome G. Miller, Massachusetts initiated a bold deinstitutionalization effort with the closure of Lyman School for Boys and the Massachusetts Industrial School for Boys at Shirley.
+Under the leadership of its first commissioner, Jerome G. Miller, Massachusetts initiated a deinstitutionalization effort with the closure of Lyman School for Boys and the Massachusetts Industrial School for Boys at Shirley.
 The reforms initiated over forty years ago have proven to be sustainable and remain foundational to the state's juvenile justice system.

-From circa 1995, where there were 165 female inmates, to 2005, where there were 453 female inmates, there was a 168% increase in the number of girls committed to DYS.
+From circa 1995, where there were 165 incarcerated girls, to 2005, where there were 453 incarcerated girls, there was a 168% increase in the number of girls committed to DYS.